• Skip to primary navigation

 I recently got a special request from my daughter asking me to share my spaghetti recipe on the blog.
 She’s moving into an apartment and has requested some Instant Pot recipes that aren’t on the blog, so as I share them with her, you get to enjoy them too!

-Many of the pressure cooker Spaghetti recipes that you find on the internet use jar spaghetti sauce.
-I’m not opposed to jar pasta sauces and I do use them occasionally.
-But it’s so easy to make the Instant Pot spaghetti from scratch in the pressure cooker and I love that I can customize the flavors.
+Many pressure cooker Spaghetti recipes you find on the internet use jar spaghetti sauce.
+I’m not opposed to jar pasta sauces, and I do use them occasionally.
+But it’s so easy to make the Instant Pot spaghetti from scratch in the pressure cooker, and I love that I can customize the flavors.

 The sauce in this Instant Pot Spaghetti with Meat Sauce recipe is very similar to the sauce that I use in my Instant Pot Penne with Sausage in Tomato Cream Sauce recipe, but I’ve increased the quantity of garlic and spices and added tomato paste.